Nagercoil Municipal Corporation

-Nagercoil Municipal Corporation is located in Kanyakumari district.
+Nagercoil Corporation is located in Kanyakumari district.
 Nagercoil is the administrative headquarters of Kanyakumari district and it is located in southern Tamil Nadu.
 The corporation is located 18 km north of Kanyakumari.
 Nagercoil Corporation is a forum with 52 members.
 At present Kottar, Vadasery and Vetturnimadam are the important places in Nagercoil Corporation.
 The annual tax revenue of this corporation is 81 crore rupees.

 History

 Nagercoil Municipality was established in 1920 during the reign of Travancore State.
 In 1947, Nagercoil was upgraded to a primary municipality.